learning-toolbox/viridi/packages/vite-plugin-viridi/README.md

-# ViteJS Viridi Plugin (WIP)
+# Viridi (WIP)

 > A ViteJS plugin to help create your own [digital gardens](https://maggieappleton.com/garden-history), [evergreen notes](https://notes.andymatuschak.org/Evergreen_notes), [Zettelkasten](http://luhmann.surge.sh/communicating-with-slip-boxes), and/or [personal knowledge base](https://en.wikipedia.org/wiki/Personal_knowledge_base).

 ## Introduction

-This package is a [ViteJS](https://vitejs.dev/) plugin that parses the markdown files (denoted by the `.md` file extension) located in your project and creates a easily accessible graph of your interconnected notes.
-One goal is to abstract away file-system importing and parsing/analyzing markdown, so that you can focus on pushing forward what tools for thinking, learning, and creating can do!
-Our other goal is to be as unobtrusive as we can about determining what you use to build your website or web app.
-If you are curious why we chose to use ViteJS as our dev server and build tool please read [here](#why-vite).
+Viridi is a unopinionated, unobtrusive [ViteJS](https://vitejs.dev/) plugin that parses the markdown files (denoted by the `.md` file extension) located in your project and creates a graph of your interconnected notes.
+One goal is to abstract away the file-system and parsing/analyzing markdown, so that you can focus on pushing forward what tools for thinking, learning, and creating can do!
+Our other goal is to be unobtrusive to determining how you build your website or web app.
+If you are curious why we chose to use ViteJS as our dev server & build tool please read [here](#why-vite).

 Getting familiar with Vite will be important, but it should be pretty easy to get up and running!
 We highly recommend reading through the [ViteJS documentation](https://vitejs.dev/guide/).